 Four reasons why a faculty profile page is no substitute for your own personal academic website.

-Almost every academic has an institutional or faculty web page that briefly summarizes their career, interests, and publications.
+Almost every academic has an institutional or faculty web page that briefly summarises their career, interests, and publications.
 So should you rely on that for your academic web presence?
 Here are 4 reasons why I think that’s problematic.

 Of course, maintaining a faculty webpage on your university’s website is important not only for your colleagues and other researchers looking specifically for details of your university work, but also because it helps considerably to make your research and publications rank high in Google search results.
 Google gives special ranking status to .edu, .ac, and .gov websites, and the Google bots crawl and index those sites very regularly.
 So if you haven’t already got a complete faculty profile on your University site, then that is definitely where you should begin, and you should set that up before you do anything else.

 Having said that however, there are a number of disadvantages to relying solely – or even primarily – on your faculty page for your online presence.
 Here I describe four of them.

 1. Change University and lose your web presence